microsoft/WhatTheHack/032-MLOpsFromScratch/Student/00-prereqs.md

       - Python extensions

-    **Note**: You will need privileges to create projects on the DevOps account.
+    **NOTE**: You will need privileges to create projects on the DevOps account.
     Also, you need privileges to create Service Principal in the tenet.
 This translates to **Ensure that the user has 'Owner' or 'User Access Administrator' permissions on the Subscription**.